Icelandic Names: All You Need to Know

 Icelandic Naming Committee

-Iceland has a naming committee that approves or denies names that have never been used before.
-No, this is not a joke.
+Believe it or not, Iceland has a Naming Committee that approves or denies names that haven’t been used before.
+No, this isn’t a joke!

-1. The name can not cause the named harm or difficulty.
+• The name must not cause harm or difficulty for the person.

-2. Boys must be named male names and girls must be named female names.
+• Boys must have male names, and girls must have female names.

-3. The name must be able to follow Icelandic grammar rules and adjustments.
+• The name has to work with Icelandic grammar and spelling.

 • Sólúlfur (male)